 “I think ‘Comets’ is the magic moment for me.
 Up until then, it’d been ‘Bad Patient’ but ‘Comets’ is the embodiment of everything I’d always been aiming for – a sort of hyper-emotion, an absolute truth…the point of which everyone recognised themselves in one of our songs as if they were looking into a black mirror….”
 (Glen Johnson)

 ‘The Troubled Sleep,’ released on the Spanish label, Green Ufos, proved to be yet another hit in Spain and opened the doors to yet more regular touring, far, far way from the greasy pavements of East London.

 By 2005, though none of the group could afford to play music full-time, Piano Magic became the main focus of each of its members.
-Johnson and new recruit, Cedric Pin (another old friend of Tcherneyan), worked as a splinter group, embellishing Johnson’s guitar-written songs with programmed sequencer and drum-machines parts.
-Once again, John Grant, now a huge success in his own right, adds gravitas to ‘The Season Is Long.’
+Johnson and new recruit, Cédric Pin (another old friend of Tcherneyan), worked as a splinter group, embellishing Johnson’s guitar-written songs with programmed sequencer and drum-machines parts.
+Once again, John Grant, now a huge success in his own right, adds gravitas to ‘Your Ghost.’

 ‘Incurable’ is deceptive.
 On the surface, a catchy indie song perhaps, motored along by a simple 80’s drum machine rhythm and persistent bass line.
 But pay attention to the lyrics and there’s a much deeper chasm beneath it.

 “Invisible and broken, the spirit has moved out…